chef/chef-web-docs/content/aws_marketplace.md

 ### Secure Access to the Machine

-We do not use critical credentials to access EC2 machines; hence it is recommended to utilize EC2 Instance Connect functionality.
+We do not require credential-based access to EC2 machines; hence it is recommended to utilize EC2 Instance Connect functionality.
 Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) to refer to the guide of EC2 Instance Connect.

 ### AWS EC2 service limit